 This statue is available in a Limited Edition of just 375.

-Please Note: images are of a pre-production prototype.
+Please note: this product was designed and prototyped here in the Workshop.
+Images show a pre-production prototype.
 Each statue is painted by hand and slight variations will occur.